o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 #### Install R

 **MacOS:**
-On MacOS we suggest using the `.pkg`file from the [r-project site](https://cran.r-project.org/bin/macosx/) to install R.
+On MacOS we suggest using the `.pkg` file from the [r-project site](https://cran.r-project.org/bin/macosx/) to install R.

 **Linux:**
 The same way applies for Linux, please have a look at the [r-project site](https://cran.r-project.org/bin/macosx/) to install R.

+**Windows:**
+The same way also applies for Windows, please have a look at the [r-project site](https://cran.r-project.org/bin/macosx/) to install R.

 #### Set up environment variables